DevNambi/blog-drafts/9902 - Career and Branding.md

 ## Blogging / Writing

+"Writing is a way for your brain to echo through the ages."

 <li><a href="http://t.co/4H5E1wfP" time_added="1355235586" tags="brand">shanselman: How Long Should a Blog Post Be? http://t.co/4H5E1wfP</a></li>
 <li><a href="http://www.copyblogger.com/exceptional-writer/" time_added="1349095560" tags="brand">How to Become an Exceptional Writer | Copyblogger</a></li>
 <li><a href="http://t.co/ifQUrZnu" time_added="1349480709" tags="brand">Phil_Factor: 20 redundant phrases to eliminate from your writing http://t.c</a></li>